Strangeways, Here We Come: Musical style

 Music critics have categorised Strangeways, Here We Come as a pop rock recording.
 The album features a more experimental and sonically varied approach compared to the band's previous albums.
 During its production, Marr felt the band was ready to enter a new musical phase, and was determined to avoid a formula and move away from their previous "jingly-jangly indie" sound.
 He started to look for different influences, finding an interest in the Beatles' self-titled 1968 album.
 Marr further stated that he intended Strangeways, Here We Come as an homage to early records by the Walker Brothers.
 The band's instrumentation branched out as well, including synthesised saxophone, string arrangements on keyboards, and drum machine additions.
+Martin C. Strong of The Great Rock Discography contends the album's "morbid, fractured sound apparently confirmed the growing musical differences between the group's main protagonists."

 Strangeways, Here We Come is the only Smiths album to feature Morrissey playing a piano, featured on the song "Death of a Disco Dancer".
 The aforementioned track's lyrics reflect a sense of fatalism and disillusionment, with Morrissey expressing scepticism about ideals such as peace and love.
 "I Started Something I Couldn't Finish" is propelled by Marr's serrated, glam rock-inspired riffs, while on the rousing "Stop Me If You Think You've Heard This One Before", he added to his sonic arsenal by dropping a metal-handled knife onto his Fender Telecaster for a distinctive percussive effect that added tension to a narrative of regret and intoxication.
 Marr referred to "Last Night I Dreamt That Somebody Loved Me" as something that went "beyond rock and roll, beyond pop, it's also beyond everything else The Smiths ever recorded".
 Goddard describes the atmosphere of the song as having a "perceptible darkness [...] a tremor of foreboding, of imminent danger, of bad times just around the corner", suggesting themes of melancholy and apprehension.
 Douglas Wolk observed that Morrissey had begun to lean into "deliberate self-parody", describing "Death at One's Elbow" as "a camped-up burlesque of 'That Joke Isn't Funny Anymore.
 He singled out the autoharp on "I Won't Share You" as "thrilling", even as he noted that the orchestral flourishes elsewhere sometimes felt excessive.